gitlimetech/gitlimetech/README.md

 ##running version of this app

 # BONJOUR !
-Panchhi is a serviced based organization , focus on the nature of your business and what you need for a fruitful online presence to ultimately push revenues further up..
+Gitlime , focus on the nature of your business and what you need for a fruitful online presence to ultimately push revenues further up..

-You can get more details on [पंछी.com](https://panchhi.herokuapp.com/)
+You can get more details on [gitlime.com](https://gitlime.com/)

 Click ⭐if you like the project.
 Pull Request are highly appreciated.
-Follow me @aviibuzz for technical updates.
+Follow me @gitlime for technical updates.

-### Interested in working with me?
-Get in [touch](https://aviibuzz.github.io/aviibuzz/#contact) and I’d be happy to talk to you.
+### Interested in working with us?
+Get in [touch](https://gitlime.com/contact) and we’d be happy to talk to you.

  ***
 ## Tech Stakes used in this project